 What if there was a way you could just focus on making high-quality HTML websites, and then give your clients access to go in and update the content but not mess with the design or layout?
-In this ever increasing complex world, it sounds like for someone creating websites for a living that would be a surreal experience.
+In this ever-increasingly complex world, it sounds like for someone creating websites for a living that would be a surreal experience.

 Enter Surreal CMS, an amazingly easy to use service that allows you to give users different levels of permissions based on their knowledge.
 If they know what they’re doing, they can go right into an intuitive interface and edit the full source code of a page, or if they’re a little lost, just give them access to edit the text in a few paragraphs that you predetermine with a simple CSS class.

 I got to talk with Cory LaViska, a web developer and founder of A Beautiful Site, LLC, and the creator of Surreal CMS to get the full story behind this amazing platform.

 Cory had a full-time job working for a university, and one project was developing a CMS.
 That’s when he got his first insight into what was needed to fill a void in the CMS space.

 He also dabbled in freelance work and kept noticing that clients didn’t want a lot of complexity.